 The key to Noah’s success is his aggressive approach.
 He preps for every case as if it will go to trial.
 This way, when the other side isn’t being fair, he’s ready to hold them accountable in a courtroom.
 His mission is to help clients level the playing field against massive companies and the powerful law firms they pay for defense.
 Noah calculates every step, never backs down, and refuses to let intimidation be used as a weapon by the other side.

 Noah’s fierce advocacy for clients has earned respect from peers and opponents.
-He has been recognized since the 2018 edition of The Best Lawyers in America® for his work in admiralty and maritime law.
+He has been recognized since the 2018 edition of The Best Lawyers in America® for his work in admiralty and maritime law and named on the prestigious list of Lawdragon 500 Leading Plaintiff Consumer Lawyers.
 Since 2012, he has been selected in the Texas Super Lawyers® Rising Star list.
 Texas Monthly Magazine has named him one of Texas’ Top Attorneys and Outstanding Young Lawyers from 2014-2017 and recognized him as one of Texas’ Up-And-Coming 100 attorneys.
 The National Trial Lawyers Associations named him as a Top 40 Under 40 and in the Top 100 Trial Lawyers.
 The National Academy of Personal Injury Attorneys selected him as one of the Top 10 Under 40 in the field of personal injury law.
 He’s earned membership in both the Million and Multi-Million Dollar Advocates Forum.
 In addition, he received a Lifetime Achievement award among America’s Top 100 Attorneys.
 He is an active member of the Texas Trial Lawyer’s Association, American Association for Justice, and the American Bar Association.

 Noah is proud to be a native Houstonian.
 He received his bachelor’s degree in Economics from the University of Texas and earned his law degree from South Texas College of Law, graduating cum laude.
 At South Texas College of Law, he received numerous accolades and served as an assistant editor for the South Texas Law Review.
 In addition to academic accomplishments, he had the privilege of serving as the judicial clerk in the 11th Judicial District Court of Harris County.